5 Best Chinese Electric Car (EV) Stocks

 Nio eS6 Sedan

 Nio is the largest electric car company in China by market cap.
-Billionaire CEO William Li founded Nio in 2014 to create a forward-thinking electric vehicle company that runs on incredible software and technology.
+Billionaire CEO William Li founded NIO in 2014 to create a forward-thinking electric vehicle company that runs on incredible software and technology.

 The company sells 4 electric EVs (ES8, ES6, EC6, and ET7) and has grown its footprint in the Chinese EV market.

-Nio stands out amongst its peers with its attractive vehicles and cost-saving “battery swap” technology.
+NIO stands out amongst its peers with its attractive vehicles and cost-saving “battery swap” technology.
 Customers can “rent” their battery and swap it in the future to help lower the cost of the initial EV purchase.

 YouTube video